joshdels/Parcel-Test2025/README.md

-Collaboration Project of Arduino getting data from localhost server will upload progress to this repository
+Collaboration Project of Arduino Hardware of SwiftDropper repository

+Instructions: